mkinach/cheatsheets/vim-cheatsheet.md

 * `g*` to search forward on NON-EXACT word at cursor, `g#` to search backwards
 * `ctrl+o` jumps back to original cursor after searching, then `ctrl+i` takes you forward again
 * `:%s/pattern//gn` to count number of matches of a word
-* `:%s///gn` to repeat count occurances of work last last search for
+* `:%s///gn` to repeat count occurrences of work last last search for
 * `:10,50s/pattern//gn` to count number of matches between lines 10 and 50

 ### Screen Splitting